toothemooon/svelte4_integration/README.md

 - **database.db**: The SQLite database file that stores the data.

-- **deploy/deploy-to-azure.sh**: Script for deploying the backend to Azure App Service.
+- **deploy/deploy-to-azure.sh**: The primary script for deploying the backend to Azure App Service.
+It packages the application, handles dependencies, and configures Azure for persistent database storage.

-- **deploy/startup.sh**: Script that Azure App Service runs to start the application.

-- **deploy/web.config**: Configuration file for Azure's web server (IIS).
+- **deploy/debug_azure.py**: An optional utility script to help diagnose database persistence issues directly on the Azure App Service environment if needed.

 ## API Endpoints